 One trick some captive agents use to get you to buy over-priced life insurance from them is to try to frighten you into believing that other insurance companies may go out of business due to their less than perfect financial ratings.

-If this happens to you, just ask the agent to tell you the name of one life insurance company that has gone out of business over the past 50 years.
+If this happens to you, then ask the agent to tell you the name of one life insurance company that has gone out of business over the past 50 years.

-If they can tell you the name of even one life insurance company that has gone out of business, please let me know, because I don’t know of any.
+If they can tell you the name of even one life insurance company that has gone out of business, please let me know.
+I don’t know of any.

 We have dealt with hundreds and hundreds of different insurance companies over the past 40+ years.
 I also regularly read all of the life insurance industry news and publications, and I’ve never even heard of any insurance company that has gone completely out of business or was unable to pay a death claim.